Trams in Tashkent

 The Tashkent tramway network (Toshkent tramvayi) formed part of the public transport system in Tashkent, the capital city of Uzbekistan.

 History

 The network opened with horsecars in 1901.
-Since 1912 the system was converted to electric tramway.
+Since 1912 the system has been converted to electric tramway.
 As of its closing in 2016, the network consisted of six lines of 87.8 km of route, a decline from the tram system's maximum of 24 lines.